Leave Your ISO/API Audits to Us, Focus On Excellence.

 This includes preparing an agenda that outlines the start and end times for each audit day as well as the allocation of time for each process/area.
 If multiple Auditors are involved, this will also include the name of the Auditor and the process/area each of them will audit and when.

-Executing the Audit means conducting the Audit as planned and agreed to in the Audit Agenda, and as required by the standard or criteria used.
+Executing the Audit means conducting the Audit as planned in the Audit Agenda, and as required by the standard or criteria used.
 An audit usually has the following elements:

-Mireaux ensures all our Auditors are well qualified for the standard or criteria used and makes the Auditors’ certifications available before the Audit.
-Mireaux is also very keen on ensuring that Auditors spend most of the time on the shop floor or interviewing personnel, rather than in an office filling out paperwork.
+The goal of our Auditors is to spend most of the time on the shop floor or interviewing personnel, rather than in an office filling out paperwork.

 The Audit Report is perhaps the most important part of any Audit, as it is the only tangible deliverable that is generated from the auditing process.
 Regardless of how well the Audit was conducted, if the report is either late, poorly written, or lacking information; the organization may not fully benefit from the Audit.